 Come take a moment to look at life through a different lens and your world will never be the same again.

-Your oceanfront room with be at the quaint Hotel Molokai, located mid-island just east of the main town of Kaunakakai.
+There’s the quaint Hotel Molokai, located mid-island just east of the main town of Kaunakakai.
 Yes, it’s the only hotel on island.
+Condos and Airbnb accommodations are also available near Kaunakakai and at the beach in West Molokai.

-I’ll be driving you to the locations most days in my 4×4 truck, but if you want to get out on your own, rental cars are available through Alamo.
+I’ll be driving you to the locations in my 4×4 truck, but if you want to get out on your own, rental cars are available through Alamo.

 Just a 20 minute flight from Honolulu or Maui, the easiest way to get to Molokai (Airport code MKK) is via Honolulu (Airport code HNL) or Maui (Airport Code OGG) and then connect to Hawaiian Airlines direct to Molokai.
 Hawaiian Airlines, United, American, Delta, Virgin America and Alaska fly direct non-stop to Honolulu and/or Maui from the East and West Coast of the US.